Chadarius/StarCitizenVoiceAtk/README.md

 - Trim set to 50% - F9 (clear the default Decrease and Increase Throttle keybinds!)

 #### Joystick Gremlin Keybindings
-Unfortunately the full impulse, half impulse, and impulse 5-100 command rely on the CTRL-Zero, CTRL-Minus, and CTRL-Equals keyboard commands.
+Star Citizen has no useful keybinds that can reliably control the throttle.
+Mouse wheel commands could be used, but they do not produce consistent results.
+Instead, the full impulse, half impulse, and impulse 5-100 command rely on the CTRL-Zero, CTRL-Minus, and CTRL-Equals keyboard commands.
 CTRL-Zero sets the throttle to zero in Joystick Gremlin.
 Minus and Plus set the throttle in 5% increments down or up.
 Perhaps I'll set a config in ASMBL Init that will change this to using the cruise control system if you don't use Joystick Gremlin... some day.
 - CTRL-Zero - Throttle to zero
 - CTRL-Minus - Throttle down (5%)
 - CTRL-Equals - Throttle up (5%)

 #### DCS EWACS Radio
+Say "Select Radio Channel 1-10" (or just "channel 1-10") and the AWACS Radio Channel of that number will be selected.
+This requires you to set the controls for Radio 1 to CTRL-\ and Select Next Radio to CTRL-].
+I also set Select Previous Radio to CTRL-[ and Push to talk as NUMPAD-Plus (same as in Star Citizen), but neither of these keybinds are used for the Select Radio Channel macro.
+I highly suggest you check out [SRS-Citizen](https://srs-citizen.app).

 - Radio 1 - CTRL-\
 - Next Radio - CTRL-]
 - Pervious Radio - CTRL-[